wnfs-wg/spec/spec/private-wnfs.md

 The private file system is a pointer machine, where pointers MUST be hashes of name accumulators.
 To resolve a name accumulator hash, look it up in the HAMT.
 The resulting key-value pair contains the name accumulator hash preimage and a list of at least one CID that points to encrypted private node headers or private nodes.

-Looking up a namefilter hash in the HAMT works by splitting a hash into its nibbles.
+Looking up a `NameAccumulator` hash in the HAMT works by splitting a hash into its nibbles.
 For example: a hash `0xf199a877d0...` MUST be split into the nibbles `0xf`, `0x1`, `0x9`, etc.

 To split bytes into nibbles, first take the 4 most significant bits of and *then* the 4 least significant bits for each hash byte from byte index 0 to 31.
 This method matches the common hex encoding of byte strings and reading the hex digits off one-by-one in most languages.